Aarohi-masq/100_days_of_code/README.md

 Day77: Learnt some functions of python like enumerate(), end(), etc. and did some tasks of Google Dorking machine of TryHackMe.
 Day78: Completed Google Dorking machine on TryHackMe.
 Day79: Just did some code to design a scenery.
+Day80: Add some more primitives to the scenery.
+Day81: Started Blue room on TryHackMe.